selmantabet/dynamic-website/README.md

 python db_creation.py
 ```

+You should see the address and name of the target database, ensure that they are the correct parameters.
+Then press Enter to confirm creation.
 You will be prompted to enter an Admin password.
 This password will be used to set up the Admin account.

 You may now serve the application through a pod restart.